Amborella trichopoda Baill.

 Amborella – Record of the Evolution of Flowering Plants

-There are a few lineages of flowering plants which also lack vessels and these lineages are also considered to be very old plant lineages.
-However, it was only at the advent of the molecular age that Amborella was finally assigned it's rightful place at or near the base of all flowering plant lineages.
-Amborella thus represents a line of flowering plants that diverged very early (about 130 million years ago) from all the other known species of flowering plants… – See more at: Amborella – The Flower Before All Flowers
+There are a few lineages of flowering plants that also lack vessels and these lineages are also considered to be very old plant lineages.
+However, it was only at the advent of the molecular age that Amborella was finally assigned its rightful place at or near the base of all flowering plant lineages.
+Amborella thus represents a line of flowering plants that diverged very early (about 130 million years ago) from all the other known species of flowering plants.
+See more at Amborella – The Flower Before All Flowers.

 Endemic to the main island Grande Terre of New Caledonia.